 Mary Pat Lorente

-Mary Pat moved to Bozeman in 2019 to be closer to her daughter’s family, including three extraordinary grandchildren.
+Mary Pat moved to Bozeman in 2019 to be closer to her daughter’s family.
 Before beginning her Montana adventure, Mary Pat lived in Mount Vernon, WA, where she worked as an administrator for a non-profit for 20 years.
 She has also worked in several different roles at a community newspaper, including reporting, editing and production.
 Mary Pat graduated from Whitworth University in Spokane, WA, with a B.A. in History.
-She likes to spend time with her golden retriever, Rosie, and sometimes writes truly awful poetry to amuse her Facebook friends.
 She has thoroughly enjoyed learning what it means to be a Bobcat at MSU.